007chiragshah/tucana/Cyber_Security.md

 - We have used Role-Based Access Control (RBAC) in our setup to regulate the access to resources within a Kubernetes cluster.
 It defines permissions for different users, groups, or service accounts.
 A
   ClusterRole defines a set of permissions that apply across the entire cluster, while a ClusterRoleBinding associates a specific ClusterRole with a subject (e.g., a service account, user, or group).
-- In our setup we have created the cluster role for the service account "local-path-provisioner-service-account" with multiple rules like one grants read-only access (get, list, watch) to resources like nodes, persistentvolumeclaims, and configmaps; another grants full access (*) to endpoints, persistentvolumes, and pods; a third allows creating and patching events; and the last one grants read-only access to storageclasses from the storage.k8s.io API group.
+- In our setup, we have created the cluster role for the service account "local-path-provisioner-service-account" with multiple rules one grants read-only access (get, list, watch) to resources like nodes, persistent volume claims, and configmaps; another grants full access (*) to endpoints, persistent volumes, and pods; a third allows creating and patching events; and the last one grants read-only access to storageclasses from the storage.k8s.io API group.

 5. **TLS Cert for Ingres**: